Percona Everest installation and workflow¶

 Percona Everest installation workflow¶

-Starting from Percona Everest v1.4.0, the CLI installation is a wrapper around the helm charts:
+Starting with Percona Everest v1.4.0, the CLI installation is a wrapper around two helm charts:

 The installation flow is as follows: